Enrolment in the National Cervical Screening Programme

 - providing the results to your screen-taker

 - making sure your doctor or screen-taker reminds you when you need your next screen

 - providing laboratory services to test your sample

 - storing your screening history in a safe place for reference next time

 - making sure the programme delivers a good service

-- funding services that support women through the cervical screening process
+- funding services that support people through the cervical screening process

 - training and support of screen-taker.